nipreps/eddymotion/docs/usage.rst

 4. **Fit the Models to Estimate the Affine Transformation**:

-   Use the `fit` method of the `EddyMotionEstimator` object to estimate the affine transformation parameters:
+   Use the `estimate` method of the `EddyMotionEstimator` object to estimate the affine transformation parameters:

    .. code-block:: python

       # Estimate affine transformation parameters
-      estimated_affine = estimator.fit(
+      estimated_affine = estimator.estimate(
           dwi_data,
           align_kwargs=align_kwargs,
           models=models,